-4.2.4 Ph.D.
-Course Requirements
+4.2.4 PhD Course Requirements

-Requirements for the Doctor of Philosophy Degree in Packaging The student must complete:
+Requirements for the Doctor of Philosophy Degree in Packaging

-1. One of the following courses (3 credits):

-PKG 805 Advanced Packaging Dynamics, or 3

-PKG 815 Permeability Shelf Life 3

-2. Both of the following courses (7 credits):

-PKG 825 Polymeric Packaging Materials ۷

-PKG 860 Research Methods 3

-3. An addition nal 3 credits of 800-level Packaging courses excluding PKG 890.
+The student must complete:

+1. One of the fol lowing courses (3 credits): PKG 805 Advanced Packaging Dynamics, or 3 PKG 815 Permeability Shelf Life 3 2.
+Both of the fo llowing courses (7 credits) PKG 825 Polymeric Packaging Materials 4 PKG 860 Research Methods 3 3.
+An additional 3 credits of 800-level Packaging courses excluding PKG 890.
+4. Complete 24 to 36 credits in PKG 999 Doctoral Dissertation Research.
+5. Pass both a v vritten and an oral comprehensive examination.
+6. Complete a d issertation in one of the following areas of packaging: material

-- 4. Complete 24 to 36 credits in PKG 999 Doctoral Dissertation Research. - 5.
-Pass both a written and an oral comprehensive examination. - 6.
-Complete a dissertation in one of the following areas of packaging: material science applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging. - 7.
-Successfully defend the dissertation.
+- 6. Complete a dissertation in one of the following areas of packaging: material science applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging. - 7.
+Successfully defend the dissertation